 The Child Development Training Consortium (CDTC) Permit Stipend Program pays the child development permit application fee to the California Commission on Teacher Credentialing (CTC) for eligible applicants.
 Effective July 1, 2022, the child development permit stipend is available for all levels of the permit: Assistant, Associate Teacher, Teacher, Master Teacher, Site Supervisor and Program Director.

-We are excited to announce a new online child development permit application option, available now on the CDTC website at www.childdevelopment.org, select "Apply for Child Development Permit Stipend," then select "Apply for a Permit Online Here."
+Select "Apply for Child Development Permit Stipend," then select "Apply for a Permit Online Here."
 The online permit application can be used for all types and levels of permits.

-The Child Development Training Consortium (CDTC) is pleased to announce that the 2022-2023 ECE Educational Support Grant (ESG) application is available.
+The Child Development Training Consortium (CDTC) is pleased to announce that the CDFE Educational Support Grant (ESG) application is available.
 This program provides support for specific educational expenses to students attending California Community Colleges.
 Students pursuing a career in early childhood or child development, may be eligible to apply for the new Educational Support Grant.
 All eligibility criteria included in the application.

 Priority 1: Employees of all direct-funded CDSS/CDE programs including center-based programs and family child care network programs or center-based programs with satellite family child care providers.
 This also includes co-located Head Start Programs.
 Employees of any program, center-based or licensed family child care homes, that serve children on a voucher basis for Alternative Payment services.
 Employees of all other programs including center-based and licensed family child care homes.